 There’s nothing more iconic to Aspen Snowmass than the Maroon Bells — and a unique perspective on them can be found at the top of the Elk Camp chairlift.
 Presiding over the upper end of a glacier-carved valley like royalty, the twin 14,000-foot peaks top off a panoramic alpine view that also includes jagged summits, steep cirques and Snowmass’ rugged Hanging Valley.

-The lookout point just one mile into the flat, easy Ditch Trail offers major rewards for minor effort.
-Looking into the magical Snowmass Creek Valley you’ll see a mosaic of aspen and evergreen trees dominated by majestic Mount Daly.
+The lookout point, just one mile into the flat and easy Ditch Trail offers major rewards for minor effort.
+Looking into the magical Snowmass Creek Valley, you’ll see a mosaic of aspen and evergreen trees dominated by majestic Mount Daly.
 It’s like you’ve discovered a natural fairy tale kingdom that begs further exploration.
 Click here for more information about the Ditch Trail.

 While it’s fun to point out landmarks from a mountaintop, the view from Snowmass’ Sam’s Knob includes perhaps the most interesting story of all.
 Ringed by aspen trees and perched on a ridgeline, the nearly perfectly round lake below you is Ziegler Reservoir.
 Ziegler is the repository for thousands of perfectly preserved fossils of Ice Age animals, including mastodons and ancient camels, accidentally discovered by a bulldozer operator in 2010.

 Between Snowmass and Aspen, Owl Creek Road winds up and over rolling hills and through a massive pasture with many sights to see.
 From the red barn, to the horses, elk and other animals that frequent the area, this is the picturesque western skyline you’ve been dreaming about.